Required (9 Units)

 AIS 101 Introduction to American Indian Studies (3 units)

-HIST 369 History of American Indians (3 units)
+HIST 369 First Peoples and Cultures (3 units)

 AIS 401 Contemporary Issues of American Indians (3 units)